-Aside from just admiring how pretty the city is, there’s plenty of things to do too.
+Aside from just admiring how pretty the city is, there are plenty of things to do too.
 The city is full of iconic historical structures, museums and street art.

-Outside of the city you’ll find plenty of day trips, including visiting the magnificent rock formations of Hierve el Agua or the interesting Monte Alban ruins.
+Outside the city, you’ll find plenty of day trips, including visiting the magnificent rock formations of Hierve el Agua or the interesting Monte Alban ruins.

 How long should you spend in Oaxaca City?

-It’s easy to slip into a daily routine in a city like Oaxaca, as you go for your breakfast in one of the trendy cafes, before reading your book in the parks and finally ending the day in a family run restaurant.
+It’s easy to slip into a daily routine in a city like Oaxaca, as you go for your breakfast in one of the trendy cafes, before reading your book in the park and finally ending the day in a family-run restaurant.

-This way of life is what makes people never leave.
-If you’re not as plentiful with your time, then 3-4 days should be enough to see the main attractions of the city and explore some of the surrounding sites.
+This way of life is what makes people never want to leave Oaxaca City.
+But if you’re tight on time, then 3-4 days should be enough to see the main attractions of the city and explore some of the surrounding sites.

 Location #1: Centro — the centre of the action and attractions

 Love to roll out of bed and have all of a city’s iconic attractions on your doorstep?
-If you just answered yes, then you should probably be staying in the Centro area of Oaxaca City.
+If you just answered yes, then you should probably be staying in Centro.

-Centro is bursting with hotels, Airbnbs and hostels.
+The Centro is bursting with hotels, Airbnbs and hostels.
 You’ll literally find one on every street, so you’re certainly spoilt for choice.
-Prices can be slightly more expensive as you’re right at the centre of the city, but you can still find a private room for $20 per night.
+Prices can be slightly more expensive because you’re right in the centre of the city, but you can still find a private room for $20 per night.

 Location #2: Santo Domingo — the place to party all night long

 This small neighbourhood is made up of cobblestone roads, bordered on either side by colourful colonial buildings.
-It’s also where you’ll find Santo Domingo church, an iconic structure in the city.
+It’s also where you’ll find Santo Domingo church, an iconic Oaxaca landmark.